NikiforovAll/nikiforovall.github.io/_posts/2022-12-08-dotnet-keycloak-blazorwasm-auth.md

 </center>
 <br/>

 If you check the response from the backend, you will see the status *401 (Unauthorized)*.
-The problem is that you need to somehow propagate access token from the frontend to the backend.
+The problem is that you need to somehow propagate an access token from the frontend to the backend.

 Luckily, it is quite easy to do by using built-in HTTP Client middleware.
-Code below shows how to add `BaseAddressAuthorizationMessageHandler` to the default `HttpClient` used throughout the application.
+The code below shows how to add `BaseAddressAuthorizationMessageHandler` to the default `HttpClient` used throughout the application.

 ```csharp
 static void RegisterHttpClient(WebAssemblyHostBuilder builder, IServiceCollection services)